DeepGenX/CodeGenX/vps/README.md

 {"success": true, "message": ["abjiwjiodaoijdw"]}
 {"success", false, "error": {"code": "MISSING_PARAMETER", "message": "Missing input parameter."}}

-### Errors and their meanings (outdated):
+### Errors and their meanings (not all errors are listed here, just a few, the errors.py file contains all errors and they shouldn't be too hard to understand):
-When something goes wrong the error value will be set, here is a list of what every error means:
+When something goes wrong the error value will be set, here is a list of what some errors mean:
 - LANGUAGE_NOT_SUPPORTED: The language specified in the request is not supported by the text processing functions and thus the code for it can not be generated
 - TOKEN_INVALID: The token specified in the request is invalid, maybe someone made a typo or maybe the user did not generate a token yet
 - TOKEN_DISABLED: The token specified in the request has been disabled because it has been used in a way that is not permitted